.

 trial.noun,.plural.trials

-a state of pain or anguish that tests patience, endurance or belief
+of pain or anguish

 trial.adjective

-of, relating to or used in a trial; attempted or advanced on a provisional or experimental basis (a trial separation))
+or advanced on a provisional or experimental basis (a trial separation))

 on trial.idiom

-in the process of being tried, as in a court of law
+in the process of being tried, as in a court of

 trial by fire.idiom